 GARDNER CENTER houses bowling alleys, music rooms, TV lounge, student activity offices and work rooms, game and billiard room, book store, Alumni Office, Senior Placement Bureau, and cafeteria and dining facilities.
 Pending further construction, several of the University's offices and facilities are housed in temporary structures immediately adjacent to the campus.
-Offices for members of the College of Liberal Arts faculty, the Center for Information Services, the Referral Service Network Office, the Army ROTC offices, the Classics Department, the Center for Urban Studies and the Registration Office are all located in buildings on Buchtel Avenue and Union Street.
 Until the new dormitory facilities are completed several students are being quartered in other buildings near the campus.
-The Admissions office is located in a converted residence immediately across Buchtel Avenue from Kolbe Hall.
-Office Annex No. 1, located directly across Buchtel Avenue from Buchtel Hall, is being used for classrooms and faculty offices.
 Temporary faculty offices are also located in the Home Economics Annex on East Exchange Street, the Community and Technical College Annex on Center Street, and the Speech and Hearing Clinic on James Street.